-The concentration of components classified for hazard classes not listed above or components not classified as hazardous should be expressed, in accordance with Table 2 in Part B of Annex VIII (reported in Table 3 below), as concentration ranges in descending order by mass or volume.
-As an alternative, the exact concentration can be provided.
+The concentration of components classified for hazard classes not listed above or components

-This applies also to components identified by means of generic product identifiers.

-Where the exact concentration is higher than 1%, the upper and lower limits of the concentration bands could be rounded to a maximum of one decimal; where the exact concentration is lower than or equal to 1%, a maximum of two decimals could be used.

-All components classified as hazardous on the basis of their health or physical effects may need to be included in the submission even if present in concentrations below 0.1% if identified, unless demonstrated to be irrelevant for emergency health response and preventative measures (see section 5.3.2 above).
+- 1 not classified as hazardous should be expressed, in accordance with Table 2 in Part B of Annex - 2 VIII (reported in Table 3 below), as concentration ranges in descending order by mass or - 3 volume.
+As an alternative, the exact concentration can be provided. - 4 This applies also to components identified by means of generic product identifiers. - 5 Where the exact concentration is higher than 1%, the upper and lower limits of the - 6 concentration bands could be rounded to a maximum of one decimal; where the exact - 7 concentration is lower than or equal to 1%, a maximum of two decimals could be used. - 8 All components classified as hazardous on the basis of their health or physical effects may - 9 need to be included in the submission even if present in concentrations below 0.1% if - 10 identified, unless demonstrated to be irrelevant for emergency health response and - preventative measures (see section 5.3.2 above).

-Table 3: Concentration ranges applicable to other hazardous components and components not classified as hazardous (substances or MiM) - Table 2 in Part B of Annex VIII
+Table 3: Concentration ranges applicable to other hazardous components and components not classified as hazardous - Table 2 in Part B of Annex VIII